- TOP CITIES

 These can be further classified into modifiable and non-modifiable factors that increase the risk of an individual developing pancreatic cancer.
 They include:

-2. Sex: The incidence is lower in women than in men globally.
+Sex: The incidence of PC is lower in women than in men globally.
 This difference is even more evident in developed nations.

-3. Geographic location: The incidences of development of pancreatic cancer varies in different parts of the world.
-The incidence rate in Africa is the lowest, and higher cases of development of cancer are seen in China.
+Geographic location: The incidence rate in Africa is the lowest, and higher cases of development of cancer are seen in China.

-4. Blood group: The ABO blood group antigen is present on the entire surface of red blood cells.
-Studies have shown that people with type A, AB, or B blood groups have a higher risk of developing pancreatic cancer than those with type O.
+Blood group: Studies have shown that people with type A, AB, or B blood groups have a higher risk of developing PC than those with type O.

-6. Gut microflora: Lower levels of Neisseria elongata and Streptococcus mitis, and higher levels of Porphyromonas gingivalis and Granulicatella adiacens are associated with an increased risk of pancreatic cancer.
-However, further research is needed to validate these studies and also to establish if targeted treatment can be a possibility.
+Gut Microflora: Lower levels of Neisseria elongata and Streptococcus mitis, and higher levels of Porphyromonas gingivalis and Granulicatella adiacens are associated with an increased risk of pancreatic cancer.

 Genetic factors